Best bedding types for horse respiratory health

 What is the best bedding choice for horse respiratory health?
 We took a look into some popular bedding materials to find the answer, helping to reduce problematic respiratory symptoms and ensure your horse’s respiratory is peak for optimal performance!

-Common bedding types include straw, shavings, sawdust, straw, pellets, peat moss, and recycled paper, each having major positivies and drawbacks.
+Common bedding types include straw, shavings, sawdust, straw, pellets, peat moss, and recycled paper, each having major positives and drawbacks.

 Many horse owners will make their bedding choice on factors such as cost, sustainability and access, as well as horse preference and comfort.
 However, should owners be more concerned about their horse’s respiratory health when choosing a bedding type?

-However, a recent study has compared the air contamination when using straw, dust-extracted peat with shavings, or crushed wood, as bedding.
-In the study it was concluded that straw was the least favourable for respiratory health, producing high fungal air contamination levels and bacteria contamination levels.
+A recent study compared the air contamination when using straw, dust-extracted peat with shavings, or crushed wood as bedding.
+The study concluded that straw was the least favourable for respiratory health, producing high fungal and bacteria contamination levels.
 Similar results were found with the peat with shavings bedding, therefore favouring crushed wood as the most favourable for stable air quality.

 Although, it is not just the type of bedding that owner choose which may impact their horse’s respiratory, respiratory health also falls down to other management factors such as mucking out systems, bedding storage and bedding quality.